-- 73. Under this ground, the appellants complain about the articulation of HMRC's reasons for their decision to reject the appellants' late claim, not about their substance.
-They point out that Mr King's letter of rejection did not set out Mr Jefferies' advice and expressly adopt it, though Mr King referred to it in his letter and Mr Jefferies' advice was subsequently sent to the appellants. - 74.
-Mr Coppel submits that a decision-maker has to give reasons.
+[73] Under this ground, the appellants complain about the articulation of HMRC's reasons for their decision to reject the appellants' late claim, not about their substance.
+They point out that Mr King's letter of rejection did not set out Mr Jefferies' advice and expressly adopt it, though Mr King referred to it in his

+- 9 letter and Mr Jefferies' advice was subsequently sent to the appellants.
+[74] Mr Coppel submits that a decision-maker has to give reasons.
 Such reasons are needed, he submits, so that the parties know why they have won or lost and if there is any ground for challenging the decision.
 In this case, inadequate reasons were given in the decision letter.
-The pre-action protocol reply letter did not make good the deficiency.
-The reasons given were not those of the decision-maker as the decision maker did not show how he had adopted the advice he had received.
-By the time the pre-action protocol reply letter was sent, Mr Jefferies' email had ceased to be contemporaneous evidence. - 75.
-Mr Grodzinski submits that, contrary to Mr Coppel's submission, in public law there is no general duty to give reasons for administrative decisions.
-Moreover, paragraph 74 of Schedule 18 to the Finance Act 1998 imposed no such duty.
+The pre-action protocol - h reply letter did not make good the deficiency.
+The reasons given were not those of the decision-maker as the decision-maker did not show how he had adopted the advice he had received.
+By the time the pre-action protocol reply letter was sent, Mr Jefferies' email had ceased to be contemporaneous evidence.

+[75] Mr Grodzinski submits that, contrary to Mr Coppel's submission, in public law there is no general duty to give reasons for administrative decisions.

+j Moreover, para 74 of Sch 18 to the FA 1998 imposed no such duty.
 The sole question is whether fairness required Mr King to say more.
 That all depends on the context.
 There had been protracted correspondence between HMRC and the appellants' advisers.
 It was implicit in the decision letter that none of the things that the appellants' advisers had said warranted exercise of the discretion.
-The appellants relied on the fact that they had made an honest error but SP 5/01 made it clear that oversight was not a ground for giving an extension of time for a late claim.
-Fairness also did not require Mr King to traverse each paragraph of the appellants' letters in turn. - 76.
-Because of that correspondence, submits Mr Grodzinski, the appellants were not in the dark as to the reasons for HMRC's refusal, when they received the decision-letter.
+The appellants relied on the fact that they had made an honest error but SP 5/01 made it clear that oversight was not a ground for giving an a extension of time for a late claim.
+Fairness also did not require Mr King to traverse each paragraph of the appellants' letters in turn.

+[76] Because of that correspondence, submits Mr Grodzinski, the appellants were not in the dark as to the reasons for HMRC's refusal, when they received the decision letter.
 The case is completely different where there is unfettered discretion and the taxpayers do not know the reasons for a decision and then they simply receive a single line letter refusal.
 Then they are in the dark.
-The duty to give reasons is not imposed simply because there is no statutory right of appeal and only a right to bring judicial review proceedings: see R (o/a Dental Surgery) v Higher Funding Council [1994] 1 WLR 242 at 259B per Sedley J. - 77.
-In any event, submits Mr Grodzinski, reasons were supplied in this case two months later: see the pre-action protocol reply letter which responded to a request to give reasons.
-This did not breach any principle of unfairness (as to which, see Hijazi v Kensington and Chelsea RLBC [2003] HLR 72). - 78.
-While I accept that the appellants were entitled to know the key reasons for the refusal, the level of reasoning required must necessarily be less where the issues had been well canvassed and both parties knew the issues.
-Mr Jefferies' advice provided the assurance that HMRC would not be acting unreasonably if they refused to allow a late appeal.
-The decision-maker visibly and contemporaneously adopted Mr Jefferies'
+The duty to give reasons is not imposed simply because there is no statutory right of appeal and only a right to bring judicial review proceedings: see R v Higher Education Funding Council, ex p Institute of Dental Surgery [1994] 1 All ER 651 at 668, [1994] 1 WLR 242 at 259 per Sedley J.

+[77] In any event, submits Mr Grodzinski, reasons were supplied in this case two months later: see the pre-action protocol reply letter which responded to a request to give reasons.
+This did not breach any principle of unfairness (as to which, see Hijazi v Kensington and Chelsea Royal London BC [2003] EWCA Civ 692, [2003] HLR 1113).